stmDAO/smarterp-cai-evaluation/README.md

 # Terms evaluation
 The typical approach to measuring the precision of an Automatic Speech Recognition system (and also for the opposite task, Text-to-Speech) is to calculate the WER (word error rate) metric.
 This metric is similar to the Levenshtein distance but takes words into account, not characters or phonemes.

-Although the WER metric is an excellent way to measure a ASR component, our system works as a whole, and the ASR component is just the first step in a longer process.
+Although the WER metric is an excellent way to measure an ASR component, our system works as a whole, and the ASR component is just the first step in a longer process.
 On the other hand, the WER metric treats all the words on an equal footing, and in our system not all the words have the same relevance.

 Our system tries to provide assistance with a subset of the words that the ASR component needs to be able to recognise, but the fact that other words that are not important for the interpreter are not recognised is not relevant.